pybuilder/pybuilder.github.io/releasenotes/index.md

 # Release Notes

+## Version 0.10.51:
+* The snakefood plugin will now pull in the snakefood dependency as intended.

+## Version 0.10.50:
+* The snakefood plugin will now generate external and internal project reports (external dependencies and internal dependencies, respectively).

 ## Version 0.10.49:
 * Added API functionality to automatically version the project based on the version control system.